 Create a mobile scene package with ArcGIS Pro

-Mobile scene package expiration
+Handle mobile scene package expiration

 - Provide data to third-party contractors that will expire at the end of a contract.

 - Indicate to your users that the data is now obsolete.

 As an ArcGIS Runtime developer, there are three possible outcomes when you try to load a mobile scene package:

 - You have full access to the mobile scene package and their scenes.
 This situation occurs if the package has been created without any expiration properties or if it has not expired.

 - You have full access to the mobile scene package and their scenes, even though the scenes and their data have expired.
 You will be warned that the package is out of date.

 - You cannot access the mobile scene package and their scenes because it has expired.
 In this case, the package will fail to load and you will not be able to access its scenes and data.